Anne Schilling: Recognition

+Schilling was a Fulbright Scholar from 1992-1993 as a doctoral student.

+In 2002 she received a Humboldt Research Fellowship.

+She was awarded a Simons Fellowship for the academic year 2012–2013.

-Schilling was included in the 2019 class of fellows of the American Mathematical Society "for contributions to algebraic combinatorics, combinatorial representation theory, and mathematical physics and for service to the profession".
-For the academic year 2012–2013 she was awarded a Simons Fellowship.
-In 2002 she received a Humboldt Research Fellowship and was a Fulbright Scholar from 1992-1993 as a doctoral student.
-Schilling was selected to be the 43rd Emmy Noether Lecturer at the Joint Mathematics Meetings to be held in San Francisco on January 3 – 6, 2024.
+She was included in the 2019 class of fellows of the American Mathematical Society "for contributions to algebraic combinatorics, combinatorial representation theory, and mathematical physics and for service to the profession".
+Schilling was selected as the 43rd Emmy Noether Lecturer at the Joint Mathematics Meetings in San Francisco on January 3–6, 2024.